 The majority of the drug and the metabolite get excreted in the feces, and the kidneys excrete less than 20%.
 Because of the slow onset of action and prolonged duration of action, the drug is useful in treating opioid dependence.
 It may be prescribed on alternate days once the patient has stabilized on the daily dose.

 Buprenorphine is also available combined with naloxone in a sublingual tablet.
-Naloxone is not absorbed orally, so when taking the combination drug, the effect is predominantly of buprenorphine.
+Naloxone is not absorbed orally, so the effect is predominantly from buprenorphine when taking the combination drug.
 Naloxone is added to buprenorphine to reduce its abuse potential when injected.
-When taking the combination in an IV form, the naloxone is absorbed as well and works to prevent the high of buprenorphine and may even precipitate a withdrawal; this is why buprenorphine alone has a higher potential for misuse than buprenorphine/naloxone.
+When taking the combination in an IV form, the naloxone is also absorbed and works to prevent the high of buprenorphine and may even precipitate a withdrawal; this is why buprenorphine alone has a higher potential for misuse than buprenorphine/naloxone.

 Federal Regulations for Prescribing Buprenorphine

-Sublingual buprenorphine preparations are helpful in the management of opioid-dependence (such as heroin, oxycodone, hydrocodone, morphine).
+Sublingual buprenorphine preparations are helpful in the management of opioid dependence (such as heroin, oxycodone, hydrocodone, morphine).
 The use of buprenorphine replacement therapy in the management of opioid dependence is regulated and highly monitored.
-In the United States, a special federal waiver is a requirement to prescribe buprenorphine on an outpatient basis.
+In the United States, a special federal waiver is required to prescribe buprenorphine on an outpatient basis.
 Each federally approved physician is allowed to manage only 30 patients on buprenorphine for opioid addiction as outpatients.